iveyopt/jd3/src/fortune-500.md

 ---

 # Fortune 500 Companies & Reddit
-<span style="font-style:italic"><span style="text-transform: uppercase">Disclaimer:</span> Parts of this data were AI-generated.
+<span style="color: red;"><span style="text-transform: uppercase; font-style:italic">Disclaimer:</span> Parts of this data were AI-generated.
 The data used in this project has not been verified and may not be correct.</span>

 ```js
 const f500 = FileAttachment("./data/f500reddit.csv").csv({typed: true});